Summary

 return results

-The PostgreSQL + InfluxDB pattern works, but you lose the elegance of native JOINs.
-Every cross-domain query requires two round-trips, and complex queries (like “compare vibration patterns across machines by manufacturer”) require substantial application-level logic.
-Use this pattern when you already have InfluxDB in production and migration is not feasible, or when your write throughput genuinely exceeds PostgreSQL/TimescaleDB limits.
+The PostgreSQL + InfluxDB pattern works but sacrifices the elegance of native JOINs.
+Every cross-domain query requires two round-trips, and complex queries (such as “compare vibration patterns across machines by manufacturer”) require substantial application-level logic.
+This pattern is appropriate when InfluxDB is already in production and migration is not feasible, or when write throughput genuinely exceeds PostgreSQL/TimescaleDB limits.

 For very large-scale deployments (terabytes of time-series data) or when the primary consumer is batch ML training pipelines, storing time-series data as Parquet files on S3 is cost-effective and scalable.
-Metadata stays in PostgreSQL, and you join them at query time using DuckDB, Athena, or Spark.
+Metadata remain in PostgreSQL, and joins are performed at query time using DuckDB, Athena, or Spark.

 import duckdb